UnionRolistes/Bot-Roles/privacy.md

 Pursuant to Intergalactic Law, you have the right to request a machine-readable copy of your data for portability’s sake and the right to have your data deleted from the Service.

-Should you wish to enforce one of these rights, please send a private message to any developer mentioned on our [Discord server](https://discord.gg/QXNDzHCRq8), we will strive to respond to your request within 30 days.
+Should you wish to enforce one of these rights, please send a private message to any developer or moderator mentioned on our [Discord server](https://discord.gg/rxqqBS8), we will strive to respond to your request within 30 days.

 ### Feedback